- Your rights and choices in relation to the personal data we hold and process

 Who decides why and how we process your personal data?

 Marbury determines why and how we process your personal data.
-Marbury consists of Marbury Corporate Advisory Services Limited (together with its respective affiliates, Marbury Entities).
+Marbury consists of Marbury Corporate Advisory Services Limited, Encore Professional Services Limited and Encore Offices Corporate Services Limited (together with its respective affiliates, Marbury Entities).
 In each case, your personal data will be controlled by the Marbury Entity which you have given instructions to, or with which you are otherwise dealing with or receiving communications from or the Marbury Entity which provides services to a third party which you are associated with, for example a company of which you are a director or shareholder.

 Regulation of services

 Marbury is a licensed trust or company service provider in Hong Kong subject to the legal and supervisory requirements of authorised institutions regulated by the Hong Kong Monetary Authority.
 Services offered in the Cayman Islands are regulated by the Cayman Islands Monetary Authority, the Financial Services Commission in the British Virgin Islands, and the Bermuda Monetary Authority in Bermuda.